vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/profile.md

     <pre>boolean isTemporary = profile.IsTemporary;</pre>

-3. Get the list of address currently added to the profile with:
+3. Get the list of addresses currently added to the profile with:

     <pre>List&lt;Address&gt; addresses = profile.Addresses;</pre>

+4. Get the default address with:

+	<pre> Address defaultAddress = profile.DefaultAddress;</pre>

-4. Get the list of payment methods currently added to the profile with:
+5. Get the list of payment instruments currently added to the profile with:

     <pre>List&lt;PaymentInstrument&gt; paymentInstruments = profile.PaymentInstruments;</pre>

+6. Get the default payment instrument with:

+    <pre>PaymentInstrument defaultPaymentInstrument = profile.DefaultPaymentInstrument;</pre>

+7. Get the device ID associated with the profile with:

+	<pre>string deviceId = profile.DeviceId;</pre>

+8. Get the profile ID with:

+	<pre>string profileId = profile.ProfileId;</pre>

+9. Check if the user profile is active and can be used:

+    <pre>boolean activeProfile = profile.IsActive;</pre>

+10. Get a list of any custom data keys attached to the profile:

+    <pre>List&lt;CustomDataValue&gt; customDataValues = profile.CustomDataValues;</pre>

 <br />